Intercultural philosophy

-Intercultural philosophy is an approach to philosophy that emphasizes the integration of influences from different cultures.
+Global or intercultural philosophy is an approach to philosophy which emphasizes the integration of influences from different cultures.
 It can represent the meeting of different philosophical traditions, such as Western philosophy, Asian philosophy, and African philosophy.

 Writing for the IEP, Ronnie Littlejohn distinguished comparative philosophy, "in which philosophers work on problems by intentionally setting into dialogue various sources from across cultural, linguistic, and philosophical streams", and world philosophy, "in which philosophers construct a philosophical system based on the fullness of global traditions of thought".
+Thom Brooks refers to global philosophy as an "unbounded approach to philosophy ... motivated by focus on improved ability to address philosophical problem-solving".

 While many precursors could be identified, such as Paul Masson-Oursel, Brajendranath Seal, and Sarvepalli Radhakrishnan, intercultural philosophy as a concept emerged in the 1980s.
 It is frequently connected to German-speaking European thinkers pursuing an intercultural philosophical perspective.